hcoles/pitest/README.md

 * #314 - Do not fail for maven modules without tests or code
 * #306 - Do not fail when only interfaces are in changeset
 * #325 - Anonymous class in Spock test causing error
+* #334 - Compatibility with recent TestNG releases
+* #335 - Incorrect coverage with powermock

+Note - as of this release the maven plugin will automatically determine which classes to mutate instead of assuming that the package names match the group id.

 ### 1.1.11